JJ/docker-raku-test/README.md

 going to be using [Alpine Linux](https://alpinelinux.org/) underneath in this container.
 For instance, many modules use `openssl-dev`.
 Add:

-    - docker run -t -v  --entrypoint="/bin/sh" jjmerelo/test-perl6  -c apk add openssl-dev
+    - docker run -t  --entrypoint="/bin/sh" jjmerelo/test-perl6  -c apk add openssl-dev

 to the `script:` or `install:` section of Travis.